-Human rights advocacy takes many forms, and human rights activists can be found in every corner of the world.
+We live in a changing world.
+Human rights advocacy takes many forms, and human rights activists can be found in every country on the planet.
 With advancements in technology and communication, activists have formed strong international networks and are often able to report many of the worst human rights violations as they occur.
 These advancements have changed the way human rights organizations work and provide access to information necessary for the broader community to engage in human rights advocacy.
+With the right tools, real human rights improvements are eminently possible.